-- Disseminate standard case definitions to healthcare workers before the expected cholera season to help increase awareness and ensure adequate diagnosis. - Ensure regular provision of laboratory supplies for collection and transport of stool samples to the reference laboratory for confirmation. - Train laboratory staff to culture V. cholerae and conduct antimicrobial susceptibility testing.

-- Ensure that peripheral laboratories in areas with recurrent outbreaks have adequate supplies to perform culture confirmation and antimicrobial susceptibility testing. - Establish links with international reference laboratories for external quality control and for shipment of specimens for further characterization (such as DNA-based molecular testing).
+- Disseminate standard case definitions to healthcare workers before the expected cholera season to help increase awareness and ensure adequate diagnosis. - Assess and reinforce, if necessary, efficiency of supply distribution and sample transport services. - Ensure regular provision of relevant health facilities with laboratory supplies for collection and transport of stool samples to the reference laboratory for confirmation. - Ensure that national reference laboratory and peripheral laboratories in areas with recurrent outbreaks have adequate supplies to perform confirmatory testing (culture/PCR) and antimicrobial susceptibility testing. - Review national testing strategies and standard operating procedures. - Train laboratory staff on standard operating procedures for culture V. cholerae and antimicrobial susceptibility testing.
+Ensure that testing capacity is maintained. - Establish links with international reference laboratories for external quality control and for shipment of specimens for further characterization (such as DNA-based molecular testing) if needed.